mitchglass97/Mint-Crypto-Chrome/README.md

 ### Popup

-The [**popup**](./src/pages/Popup/Popup.jsx) script defines the popup window that you see when you click the extension icon in the toolbar.
+The [**popup**](./src/pages/Popup/Popup.jsx) script defines the **popup window that you see when you click the extension icon** in the toolbar.

 The popup script itself **cannot interact with a website**.
 That is the content script's job.
-The popup **gathers information** from the user, then sends it off to the content script to interact with the Mint website.
+The popup **gathers information from the user**, then sends it off to the content script to interact with the Mint website.

 The popup window displays a form where a user can input the symbol and amount of a cryptocurrency.
 A user can dynamically add or delete any desired number of cryptocurrencies to the form.
 The minimum amount is 1.